"I Hate Being A Nurse." I Get it, And It Doesn't Have To Be This Way.

 I also know that a lot of nurses feel the same sort of emotions that I did - that feeling of being stuck in a situation they can’t stand, without a clear plan to get out.
 I know that’s a big part of why so many of us are burning out.

-I know that it’s possible to put yourself in a position where being a nurse doesn’t make you want to shout “I hate nursing!” into the internet void every day after work.
-Getting to a point of financial freedom is an essential part of the path to get there.
+Can you see how it’s possible to put yourself in a position where being a nurse doesn’t make you want to shout “I hate nursing!” into the internet void every day after work?

 I write about some of the things you need to know on this blog, but the lesson in my story is that it’s not just what you know when it comes to finances, it’s what you do.
 (After all, I got to a position of financial independence before I even realized it because I’d set the right behaviors early in my career.)
 Helping you change your financial behavior and therefore change your life isn’t something I can accomplish just on a blog, but it is what my program, Ultimate Nurse Investing, does for nurses.
 If you want to get started down that path, click here.